March 27, 2015 Interview – Michael Schenker

 CrypticRock.com – You have been involved in Rock-n-Roll for the better part of four decades now.
 Many would call you a legendary figure in the history of Heavy Metal.
 What has the journey been like for you?

-That has been the journey, and along the journey I had incredible experiences of development.
+That has been the journey, and along the journey I’ve had incredible experiences of development.
 Almost basically on a yearly basis I could see myself developing to the next level, starting all the way from the Scorpions Lonesome Crow (1972) album and making a record at age of fifteen years old.
 Then I went to England and made that step to become part of a British band (UFO).
-I was in a country where I always wanted to be because that’s where people understood what I was doing.
-There was a lot of experiences, from the touring aspects, the new land I was living in, the new culture, the different type of mentality, and then coming over to the States.
-A person like me, I’m very universal oriented — a perfect place to be, to have that opportunity to travel around the world and having all of these experiences.
+I was in a country where I always wanted to be, because that’s where people understood what I was doing.
+There was a lot of experiences to be had – from the touring aspects, the new land I was living in, the new culture, the different type of mentality, and then coming over to The States.
+For a person like me, who is very universal oriented, it was a perfect place to be.
 It has been an unbelievable journey, to be honest.

 CrypticRock.com – It certainly sounds like an amazing journey.
 Do you have very fond memories of the period you spent with the Scorpions and UFO?

 Michael Schenker – Yes, of course!
 It is all more to do with development.
 It seems to be my function or assignment is to be more like a helping hand when needed.
 Then, in between it all, I do my own thing and develop on a personal and musical level.

 Basically, my brother is the vision of Scorpions.
 He had the name Scorpions before he was even able to play guitar.
 He already had a vision, a very strong vision, so he knew exactly what he wanted to achieve.
 He is more like a magician, and I am more like the musician (laughs).